-The effects of student-sequenced learning objects and student-selected multimedia formats on motivation and achievement in a family finances learning unit DISSERTATION
+The effects of student-sequenced learning objects and student-selected multimedia formats on motivation and achievement in a family finances learning unit

 Kimball J. Galbraith, Idaho State University, United States